Welcome to Belief in Action where faith meets compassion and transforms lives

 Big hearts for little feet

-Seven vulnerable babies are now being helped to survive by Adél Toth through her project ‘Big Hearts for Little Feet’ around Reghin.
+Fourteen vulnerable babies are now being helped to survive by Adél Toth through her project ‘Big Hearts for Little Feet’ around Reghin.
 She was moved to help after finding an emaciated baby being cared for by his young teenage sister.
 Adél realised the baby was starving and would soon die if something wasn’t done.
 Both parents try to find relief from acute poverty through alcohol, and child support is spent on alcohol.

 She has been supplying nappies and formula milk every week for these babies at a cost of around £100 per month for each baby.